Krassmus/BigNothing-protocol/logins_identities_groups_activities.md

 		"expand_audience": 1, //or 0 if not
 		"modules": [ ... ] //see later for description of modules in groups ....
-		"activity-endpoint": "<URL to which activities for this group should be POSTed>" }
+	}

 The group is probably the most complex entity in the network, because it is designed as a very flexible container for all kinds of sets of users with a special semantic or logic.